Get notified of page updates

 • If you test positive for an , you may have an increased risk for other cancers.

-• Expert guidelines outline cancer screening and prevention options for people at high risk for cancer due to an .
+• Expert guidelines outline cancer screening and prevention options for people who test positive for a mutation linked to breast cancer risk.

 Experts recommend genetic counseling and testing if you have breast cancer and any of the following applies to you: